schnoddelbotz/writing/README.md

 REAL TIME while typing.
 That was a MILESTONE.
 Nobody really needed.
 Anyhow.
 Both approaches exist today, and you can choose here:

-- CONSOLE Text Editors: vi, vim, emacs, nedit (Nirvana Editor, OLD), ...
+- CONSOLE Text Editors: vi, vim, emacs, ...
 - Graphical Text editors.
 I know it sounds weird.
 Thing is, back in the day, computer screens only displayed text.
   Then Xerox labs invented the GUI Graphical User Interface,